ManuelVillarVitoria/JS-POO-Gasto-Semanal/README.md

-# Weekly Expense.
+# Weekly Expense

 _Based on a form, the project consists of doing the following:_

 _1.-Add a weekly budget._

 _2.-Create a list of expenses and gradually reduce the amount of the available budget._

 _3.-Once 50% has been spent, show the rest in yellow._

 _4.-Once 75% has been spent, show the rest in red._

-_All this dynamically through Javascript using classes through the OOP_
+_All this dynamically through Javascript using classes through the OOP._

 ### Settings 🔧